Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Cluster data and properties

 In this section, we provide a brief description of the cluster data that we employ in our analysis.
 We use the TNG300-1 simulation (hereafter TNG300) produced by the IllustrisTNG collaboration \citep{Nel19,Pil18,Spr18,Nel18,Nai18,Mar18,PilSprNel1801,Wei17}\footnote{IllustrisTNG: \url{https://www.tng-project.org/data/}}, which is run with the moving mesh AREPO code \citep{Spr10, Wei20}.
 We use the cluster samples from two different snapshots at redshifts $z=\{0\, ,\, 0.7 \}$ in our study.

 We also use clusters from the CAMELS suite of simulations \citep{VilAngGen20,Vil21}\footnote{CAMELS: \url{https://camels.readthedocs.io}}, which consists of more than 2,000 hydrodynamic simulations (each simulation box has length 25 $\Mpc$) run with different baryonic feedback and cosmological parameters, and with varying initial random seeds.
 CAMELS contain two distinct simulation suites, depending on the code used to solve the hydrodynamic equations and the subgrid model implemented: $(i)$ CAMELS-SIMBA, based on the GIZMO code \citep{Hop15,Hop17} employing the same sub-grid model as the flagship SIMBA simulation \citep{Dave2019}; $(ii)$ CAMELS-TNG, based on the AREPO code employing the same sub-grid model as the flagship IllustrisTNG simulations.
-Let us provide one example to highlight the substantial differences in these models: AGN feedback is implemented considering Bondi accretion and spherical symmetry in IllustrisTNG \citep{Wei18}; while SIMBA implements gravitational torque accretion of cold gas and collimated outflows and jets from AGN \citep{Ang17}.
+Let us provide one example to highlight the substantial differences in these models: feedback from active galactic nuclei (AGN) is implemented considering Bondi accretion and spherical symmetry in IllustrisTNG \citep{Wei18}; while SIMBA implements gravitational torque accretion of cold gas and collimated outflows and jets from AGN \citep{Ang17}.
 We use clusters in the $z=0$ snapshots of the latin hypercube set for our analysis.
 (See \cite{VilAngGen20} for further details on the CAMELS simulations.)

-For all the simulations, we choose the centers of clusters to be the locations of the minimum gravitational potential within the FOF (friends of friends) volume.
-We will use the 3D data of clusters in this paper (in reality, however, projected properties, instead of 3D, are measured in surveys; we will test our results for that case in a future study).
-We use the boundary $R_\textup{200c}$ to define the cluster radii\footnote{\RT\ is the radius enclosing an overdensity $\Delta = 200$ with respect to the critical density of the Universe.} throughout this paper. $M_\textup{200c}$ is the mass of all the particles (dark matter, gas, stars and black holes) within $R_\textup{200c}$ of the center of the halo.
+For all the simulations, we work with halos identified by the FOF (friends-of-friends, also referred to as single linkage hierarchical clustering \cite{everitt2011cluster}) algorithm with linking length 0.2.
+We choose the centers of clusters to be the locations of the minimum gravitational potential within the FOF volume.
+Note however that, to calculate properties of clusters mentioned later in this section, we do not use the FOF volume, but instead use use the spherical definition of clusters (we refer the reader to Ref.~\cite{Tin08} for the advantages of using a spherical halo definition over the FOF volume).
+We use the boundary $R_\textup{200c}$ to define the cluster radii\footnote{\RT\ is the radius enclosing an overdensity $\Delta = 200$ with respect to the critical density of the Universe.}. $M_\textup{200c}$ is the mass of all the particles (dark matter, gas, stars and black holes) within $R_\textup{200c}$ of the center of the halo.
+Note that we will use the 3D data of clusters in this paper; in reality, however, projected properties, instead of 3D, are measured in surveys; we will test our results for that case in a future study.
+We show the number of clusters as a function of their masses in SI Appendix Fig.~S1.
 Let us now discuss the cluster properties we use in our study.\\